 * Representatives Mark Pocan (D-WI), Pramila Jayapal (D-WA), Raúl Grijalva (D-AZ), Rick Larsen (D-WA), Barbara Lee (D-CA), Delia Ramirez (D-IL), Jan Schakowsky (D-IL), Alexandria Ocasio-Cortez (D-NY), and Delegate Eleanor Holmes Norton (D-D.C.)

-- Health Care Ownership Transparency Act: Introduced by Rep. Pramila Jayapal (D-WA) in 2023, the Health Care Ownership Transparency Act would require the HHS Secretary to establish a task force to address and limit the role of private equity and consolidation in health care.
-The bill would allow HHS to prohibit a private equity fund from acquiring control over Medicare providers and suppliers pending review by an HHS task force.
-The bill would also impose additional disclosure requirements regarding private equity investment interests in Medicare enrollees, such as the percentage of equity contributed by partners of a private equity fund.
+- Health Care Ownership Transparency Act: Introduced by Rep. Pramila Jayapal (D-WA) in 2023, the Health Care Ownership Transparency Act would have required the HHS Secretary to establish a task force to address and limit the role of private equity and consolidation in health care.
+The bill would have allowed HHS to prohibit a private equity fund from acquiring control over Medicare providers and suppliers pending review by an HHS task force.
+The bill would also have imposed additional disclosure requirements regarding private equity investment interests in Medicare enrollees, such as the percentage of equity contributed by partners of a private equity fund.
 See HR 1754.

 Congressional Hearings, Investigations and Reports